Coming Together: 7 Reasons Live Music is So Important

 Music can be a very private experience.
-The emotional reaction and catharsis that can come from listening to music alone can be very satisfying.
+The emotional reaction and catharsis from listening to music alone can be very satisfying.
 But even with that said, music is better when shared, and live music is best of all!

-And it’s true, everyone tends to agree that music has special powers that help to connect every single person on this little blue planet.
+And it’s true; everyone tends to agree that music has special powers.
+It helps to connect every single person on this little blue planet.

-And never is this connection more obvious than when experiencing music live.
-Music was meant to be shared as a community, and in today’s fast-paced, modern world, it helps to connect us as a community.
+And never is this connection more evident than when experiencing music live.
+Music is meant to be shared as a community, and today it helps to connect us as a community.

 Which brings us to this week’s topic.
 Sometimes we can lose sight of the importance of live music in our communities and our lives, despite how important it can be, especially for young children.
-Now that restrictions are lifting, let’s take a look at the top 7 reasons live music is so important to your community, and how it helps give students an amazing opportunity to grow.
+Let’s look at the top 7 reasons live music is so important to your community and how it helps give students an amazing opportunity to grow.

 For the Audience